astropy/astropy/docs/development/releasing.rst

    version number (with no ``v`` prefix).
 Once you are happy with the changes, click **Save**, then **Publish**.

+#.
+Send out release annoucement emails to email lists in
+   `Getting Help with Astropy <https://www.astropy.org/help.html>`_.
+Use the previous annoucement as a template.

 .. _release-procedure-beta-rc:

 Modifications for a beta/release candidate release
 --------------------------------------------------

 For major releases we do beta and/or release candidates to have a chance to catch significant bugs before the true release.
 If the release you are performing is this kind of pre-release, some of the above steps need to be modified.

 The primary modifications to the release procedure are:

 * When entering the new version number, instead of just removing the ``.dev``, enter "1.2b1" or "1.2rc1".
 It is critical that you follow this numbering scheme (``x.yb#`` or ``x.y.zrc#``), as it will ensure the release is ordered "before" the main release by various automated tools, and also tells PyPI that this is a "pre-release".
 * Do *not* do the step of adding ``.dev`` in the "back to development" stage.
   If an RC goes well, there's no need for a "dev" stage, as the same version will be released with only minor doc updates, and strings like "x.yrcz.dev" confuse some version number parsing tools.
-   * Do not do step #26 or later, as those are tasks for an actual release.
+* Do not do step #27 (the one *after* "Update Readthedocs...") or later, as those are tasks for an actual release.

+Once a release candidate is available, create a new wiki page under `Astropy Project Wiki <https://github.com/astropy/astropy/wiki>`_ with the title "vX.Y RC testing" (replace "X.Y" with the release number) using the `wiki of a previous RC <https://github.com/astropy/astropy/wiki/v3.2-RC-testing>`_ as a template.

+For releases that come after release candidates, the title of the changelog section should be replaced, thus getting rid of any mention of the release candidate.

 .. _release-procedure-new-major: